jie-meng/Lunar/README.md

 	Support extension_tools, right-click mouse on directory of file explore, you can use extension tools.

-	You can make your extension_tools of you own.
+	You can make your tools of you own.
 The extension_tools can be programmed in any script language you Lunar supported.

 - 2015.05.15